PtrMan/SingularTranspiler/README.md

 x+y+z
 ```

-(14) (no big deal) The type of the coefficient ring is not discernible from the ring declaration
+(14) (no big deal - fun curiousity) The type of the coefficient ring is not discernible from the ring declaration
 `ring r = (real, i, j), (x, y), dp;`.
 Compare three possible environments.

 ```